mesosphere/dcos-commons/frameworks/kafka/docs/upgrade.md

 enterprise: 'no'
 ---

 This document explains how to upgrade the DC/OS Apache Kafka service from version `1.1.26-0.10.1.0-beta` to `1.1.27-0.11.0-beta`.
-Upgrading an existing DC/OS Apache Kafka service in `strict mode` requires special attention.
+Upgrading an existing Kafka service on a [strict security mode cluster](https://docs.mesosphere.com/1.9/security/#security-modes) requires an extra step.
 Refer to [Upgrade in Strict Mode](#upgrade-in-strict-mode) for more information.

 ##  Upgrade beta-kafka from 0.10.2.x to 0.11.0.0